DewGew/Hemma/README.md

 ### 6. Build your dashboard

 Open **Hemma** in the sidebar and choose **Create dashboard**.
-Add a room, point it at your entities, and press Save.
+Add a room, choose your entities, and press Save.
 Repeat for each room.

 Everything is optional.
 A room with nothing but a light group is a valid room, and you can come back and add badges, scenes and Now Playing whenever you like.